lovullo/liza-snrsl/README.md

     may benefit from support for mapping generated question ids to desired destination ids in the generated XML,
       for example.

+It is not the goal of this project to be able to produce a functioning rater in a completely automated fashion---the
+    Program XML format defined by Liza is intended to be easily human-readable and editable.
+This specification language eases the development process by allowing specification writers to use a format of their choice without having to learn the formalities of our DSLs.

+Further,
+  it is not the intent of this project to generate rating calculations;
+    such complexities are best left to the declarative metasyntax of TAME.

 ## Usage
 To produce graph output for rendering with Graphviz (see below):